Summer Camp as Dependent Care: What Every Parent Should Know

 When you file your income taxes, you must complete Form 2441.
 You’ll need information about the childcare provider, as required by the IRS, including:

-The last requirement is unnecessary if the program is tax-exempt.
+This requirement is waived if your care provider is tax-exempt.
 Your camp should provide all information when asked, but you can file Form W-10 to formally request it if they don’t.
+Remember to collect all applicable information from your care provider to ensure a smooth filing process.

 Reap the (Tax) Benefits of Summer Camp Today

-Understanding the Dependent Care Credit allows you to choose a summer camp that excites your child and gives you a tax break.
-At Camp Galileo, our sessions provide exploration and fun for your kid so you can focus on working or going to school.
+Knowing about the Child Dependent Care Credit allows you to pick a summer camp or day camp that delights your child and saves on taxes.
+At Camp Galileo, our sessions offer exploration and fun for kids while ensuring your dependent care expenses are beneficial tax-wise.

 Sources: